 I'd talk to your travel provider (and your travel insurance company) about what their plans are in case it turns ugly again.
 What criteria do they apply for cancelling the trip, and what are you likely to get as way of refunds etc. At least you'll be able to take some of the anxiety out of the equation.

-Who knows, by June this could all be ancient history. almost 7 years ago
+Who knows, by June this could all be ancient history. over 7 years ago